Shape, Line, Design

 The design is intended for commercial use in stationary & gifting.

 I have developed this collection juxtaposing the contemporary, digital design with a more traditional process - screenprinting.
 For this I have used Thermofax screens.
-These have also been developed into a series of greetings cards

 I designed this print after a trip to Helsinki.
 I was inspired by the Finish way of life where form follows function & everyday life is beautifully designed.
 I had in mind the idea of creating prints for useful items in my everyday life.
 This particular design is eventually to be on textile so that it may be used as a yoga blanket.